uruvelakassapa/reddit-ven-anigha-archive/README.md

-Archiving all comments by [Venerable Anīgha on reddit](https://www.reddit.com/user/Bhikkhu_Anigha/comments/).
+This repo archives all comments by [Venerable Anīgha on Reddit](https://www.reddit.com/user/Bhikkhu_Anigha/comments/) then generates readable files.

 The sqlite database contains all comments by Ven.
 Anīgha as well as the original questions.
-This is database is populated by fetch_comments.py
+This is database is populated by `fetch_comments.py`.

-Then markdown files are created by year with generate_markdown.py.
+Then markdown, pdf, and epub files are created by year with `generate_markdown.py`.
+The resulting files are in the `*_files/` folders.

-Both files are run every midnight Sunday UTC.
+Both database and output files are run every midnight Sunday UTC.

-Todo
+## Todo

 - [x] automatic pdf generation
 - [x] automatic epub generation
+- [ ] Add date of generation to the files.
+- [ ] (maybe) include the parent comments within threads as opposed to only the original question.
+- [ ] Fix questions that were deleted and show up as [removed] in the database.
+- [ ] Fix issue where emojis are missing from PDFs.

 ## Packages for PDF local package generation